 Air purifiers in your home will also help to keep a healthy indoor air quality level, but it’s important to pay attention to what kind of air purifier you’re purchasing to make sure you find the best product for your needs.

-One of the most important things to look for in an effective air purifier for children is an air purifier with a real HEPA filter.
-Why is a HEPA air purifier so much better for children?
-A real HEPA air purifier is what everyone should be looking for in an air purifier.
+One of the most important things to look for in an effective and safe air purifier for children is an air purifier that only uses a high efficiency air filter and a strong motor.

-What are the benefits of a HEPA air purifier?
-Real HEPA air purifiers are the most effective way of removing harmful airborne particles and don’t emit any chemicals or ozone into the air as other products can.
+What are the benefits of an air purifier that only uses a high efficiency air filter and strong motor?
+This technology is the most effective way of removing harmful airborne particles and doesn't emit any chemicals or ozone into the air as other products can.

-Oransi’s real HEPA air purifiers, like the mod, are tested to remove 99.4% at 0.02 microns (20 nanometers) and 0.10 microns.
-For reference, COVID is around 0.125 microns and the mod’s real HEPA removal rate at this size of micron is 99.6% with each air pass.
+Oransi’s air purifiers are tested to remove 99.4% at 0.02 microns (20 nanometers) and 0.10 microns.
+For reference, COVID is around 0.125 microns and the removal rate at this size of micron is 99.6% with each air pass.

-Real HEPA filters are typically paired with an activated carbon filter that provides even more filtration of smoke and other VOCs making it an even more effective purchase.
+HEPA filter based media is typically paired with an activated carbon filter that provides even more filtration of smoke and other VOCs making it an even more effective purchase.

-Most air purifiers, including those with real HEPA and carbon activated filters, emit white noise.
+Most air purifiers emit white noise.
 Along with all of the other benefits of an air purifier, most people enjoy white noise and it can help them sleep.
 Air purifiers will help your children breathe easier and mitigate allergy symptoms that would keep them awake at night, and the white noise will help soothe them to sleep.